joshualeon1/NexusRei/README.md

 - 👋 Hi, I’m @NexusRei
-- 👀 I’m interested in Java, C++, Python.
+- 👀 I’m interested in Java, C++, C#, Python
-- 🌱 I’m currently learning Java.
+- 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on open source projects.
-- 📫 How to reach me: nexusgrayx@gmail.com
+- 📫 How to reach me: nexusgrayx@gmail.com or Nexus#7374 on Discord

 <!---
 NexusRei/NexusRei is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.